The Rocket (music magazine)

-The Rocket was a free biweekly newspaper serving the Pacific Northwest region of the United States, published from 1979–2000.
-The newspaper's chief purpose was to document local music.
+The Rocket was a free biweekly music magazine serving the Pacific Northwest region of the United States, published from 1979 to 2000.
+The magazine's chief purpose was to document local music.
 This focus distinguished it from other area weeklies such as the Seattle Weekly and the Willamette Week, which reported more on local news and politics.
-Originally solely a Seattle-based newspaper, a Portland, Oregon edition was introduced in 1991.
+Originally solely a Seattle-based magazine, a Portland, Oregon edition was introduced in 1991.
 In general, the two editions contained the same content, with some slight variations (i.e., different concert calendars) although occasionally they ran different cover stories.